freeman-lab/minidocs/README.md

 ## deploying minidocs

-### surge
+### surge.sh

-Surge supports HTML5 pushstate if you have a 200.html file in your built site.
+[surge.sh](https://surge.sh) supports HTML5 pushstate if you have a 200.html file in your built site.
 You can either create that file yourself when using minidocs as a JS module, or you can build the site with the minidocs cli tool and the `--pushstate` option:

 ```sh
 minidocs docs/ -c contents.json --pushstate -o site/